IIIF/api/source/api/extension/navplace/index.md

 #### 2.2.2 Feature Collection

-A Feature Collection represents an aggregation of spatial boundings.
+A Feature Collection represents an aggregation of spatially bounded areas.
 [Go to the GeoJSON specification for a visual example](https://datatracker.ietf.org/doc/html/rfc7946#section-1.5).
 In this document, the term "Feature Collection" relates to "Feature Collection Object" from the GeoJSON specification.

-*   A Feature Collection _MUST NOT_ be NULL.
 *   A Feature Collection has a `type` property with the value "FeatureCollection".
 *   A Feature Collection has a property with the name `features`.
 The value of `features` is a JSON array.
 Each element of the array is a Feature as defined above.
 It is possible for this array to be empty, but when used in the context of this extension it _SHOULD NOT_ be empty.
 *   A Feature Collection _MAY_ have an `id` property.
-The value of this property _MUST_ be a JSON string or number.
-If the Feature Collection has a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations), it _SHOULD_ be provided as the value of the `id` property.
+For the purposes of this extension, the value of the `id` property _MUST_ be a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
 The Feature Collection _MAY_ be accessible by the URI.

 #### 2.2.3 Feature

-A Feature represents a spatial bounding.
+A Feature represents a spatially bounded area.
 Every Feature is a GeoJSON object.
 [Go to the GeoJSON specification for a visual example](https://datatracker.ietf.org/doc/html/rfc7946#section-1.5).
 In this document, the term "Feature" relates to "Feature Object" from the GeoJSON specification.

-*   A Feature _MUST NOT_ be NULL.
 *   A Feature has a `type` property with the value "Feature".
 *   A Feature has a property with the name `geometry`.
-The value of the `geometry` property _SHALL_ be either a Geometry object as defined in the [Table of Geometric Shapes](#225-table-of-geometric-shapes) or, in the case that the Feature is unlocated, a JSON null value.
+The value of the `geometry` property _MUST_ be either a Geometry object as defined in the [Table of Geometric Shapes](#225-table-of-geometric-shapes) or, in the case that the Feature is unlocated, a JSON null value.
 *   A Feature has a property with the name `properties`.
 The value of the `properties` property is an object (any JSON object or a JSON null value).
 For information on using this property to provide information associated with the geographic coordinates, see [Section 3.2](#32-context-considerations-for-geojson-ld-properties).
 *   A Feature _MAY_ have an `id` property.
-The value of this property _MUST_ be a JSON string or number.
-If the Feature has a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations), it _SHOULD_ be provided as the value of the `id` property.
+For the purposes of this extension, the value of the `id` property _MUST_ be a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
 The `id` _MAY_ be the URI of a Feature Collection that contains the Feature with a unique fragment on the end.
 The Feature _MAY_ be accessible by the URI.

 #### 2.2.4 Position